jbushman/python-flask-demo/README.md

 4. A roadmap outlining the components needed for building a well build microservice.
 5. Any other way one sees fit.

 The implementation of this microservice and its inner patterns and components are perpetually open to constructive criticism for the purpose of improvement.
-The goal of this recipe is to give the best representation of a well-architected microservice, and to achieve that, such criticism is required.
-The authors of this recipe welcome constructive criticism for improvements around the areas of performance, scalability, readability, maintainability and other areas of `ility`.
+The goal of this demo is to give the best representation of a well-architected microservice, and to achieve that, such criticism is required.
+The authors of this demo welcome constructive criticism for improvements around the areas of performance, scalability, readability, maintainability and other areas of `ility`.
 Criticism around styling and other subjective topics that do not follow the company Python guidelines will not be taken seriously and are subject to internal mocking and judgment, so be nice. 😀

 ## Python Packages